-That is not the case for iOS Safari, where all videos play full screen by default: whenever a video starts playing, the browser will maximize its area to fill all the available space in the screen.
+That is not the case for iOS Safari: all videos play full screen by default: whenever a video starts playing, the browser will maximize its area to fill all the available space in the screen.
 This can be avoided by adding the playsinline attribute to the <video> tag:

+'''

-<video id="myVideo" width="480px" height="360px" playsinline></video>
+<video id="myVideo" playsinline></video>

+'''

-With this, videos will play in iOS Safari as they do in any other browser, as inline videos inside their corresponding area.
+With this, videos will play in iOS Safari as they do in any other browser, effectively as inline videos inside their corresponding area.